 The San Diego region had been designated by the U.S. EPA as a federal maintenance area for the Carbon Monoxide (CO) standard.
 On November 8, 2004, CARB submitted the 2004 revision to the California SIP for CO to the U.S. EPA, which extended the maintenance plan demonstration to 2018.
 Effective January 30, 2006, the U.S. EPA approved this maintenance plan as a SIP revision.
 On March 21, 2018, the U.S. EPA documented in a letter that transportation conformity requirements for CO would cease to apply after June 1, 2018.
-Therefore, this appendix does not include a CO conformity analysis.
+Therefore, this attachment does not include a CO conformity analysis.

-Conformity Determinations for 2019 Federal Regional Transportation Plan, 2018 RTIP, and 2021 RTIP
+Conformity Determinations for 2021 Regional Plan, the 2021 RTIP Amendment No. 06, and the 2023 RTIP

-On October 25, 2019, the SANDAG Board of Directors adopted San Diego Forward: The 2019 Federal RTP (2019 Federal RTP) and 2018 RTIP Amendment No. 8 and found the 2019 Federal RTP and 2018 RTIP, as amended, in conformity with the requirements of the federal CAA and applicable SIP.
-The U.S. DOT, in consultation with U.S. EPA, made its conformity determination on November 15, 2019.

-On February 26, 2021, the SANDAG Board of Directors adopted the 2021 RTIP and found the 2021 RTIP in conformity with the requirements of the federal CAA and applicable SIP.
-The Federal Highway Administration will provide conformity determination documentation upon review of the full Federal Statewide Transportation Improvement Program.
+On December 10, 2021, the Board approved the 2021 Regional Plan and 2021 RTIP Amendment No. 06 and found the 2021 Regional Plan and 2021 RTIP, as amended, in conformity with the requirements of the CAA and applicable SIP.
+U.S. DOT, in consultation with U.S. EPA, made its conformity determination on January 28, 2022.
+At its September 23, 2022, meeting, the Board approved the 2023 RTIP, found the 2023 RTIP in conformity with the requirements of the CAA and applicable SIP, and redetermined that the approved Plan conformed with the requirements of the CAA and applicable SIP.
+U.S. DOT, in consultation with U.S. EPA, made its conformity determination on December 16, 2022.